 More information on diaper rash:

-- Contains organic and sustainably grown ingredients
+- Contains sustainably grown ingredients

 - Flip-top cap for quick and easy, one-handed use.